zxcodes/zxcodes/README.md

 # Hola!👋🏻 I'm Mohammed Farmaan.
-**A Frontend Web & App Developer from Hyderabad, India.**
+**A Frontend Web Developer from Hyderabad, India.**

-**Explore my repositories to find out the projects that I've worked on, and feel free to check out the code.:octocat::sparkles:**
+**Explore my repositories to find out the projects that I've worked on, and feel free to contribute.:octocat::sparkles:**

 **What I'm currently good at:**
-* Frontend Web Development (HTML, CSS & JavaScript).
+* Frontend Web Development (HTML, CSS & Vanilla JavaScript).
 * React.
 * Flutter (Frontend).
 * UI/UX (Figma).